azarketa/Thermodynamics-theoretical-pills/source/20_Calculation_entropy_variations_Tds_relations.md

 * A **non-adiabatic but irreversible** process can be isentropic if the entropy increase due to irreversibility is *exactly balanced* by an entropy loss through heat transfer.
 * Likewise, a **non-adiabatic and reversible** process is generally *not* isentropic, since entropy is exchanged with the surroundings even without generation.

-:::{admonition} Important: the routes to isentropic condition
+:::{warning} Important: the routes to isentropic condition
-:class: warning

 | **Type of process**                    | **Adiabatic?** | **Reversible?** | **Isentropic?**  | **Comments**                                                          |
 | :------------------------------------- | :------------- | :-------------- | :--------------- | :-------------------------------------------------------------------- |